-Today’s modern workplace is changing and an open plan design with a few quirky elements like beanbags in the corner is no longer enough to attract and retain the best talent.
+Today’s office design trends are changing and an open plan design with a few quirky elements like beanbags in the corner are no longer enough to attract and retain the best talent.
 It’s also no surprise that since co-working spaces like WeWork have become increasingly popular that corporate offices around the world are beginning to adopt similar designs and resemble a hotel, with reception areas combined with cafes, dining experiences as well as casual meeting areas.
 But will this new ‘check-in and check-out’ workplace design trend help increase productivity and really benefit your company?

 ‘Hospitality has become a driving force in the office rental market.
 Along with conference rooms, gyms, end of trip facilities and with features that have long been associated with hotels, workplaces are also adding lounges, cafés, concierge services, game rooms and sleeping areas.
 In short, some workplaces now mirror hotels in the pursuit of making employees feel at home away from home while doing work away from work.’11

 The change in this direction is said to encourage collaboration, with chatting over coffee or a meal giving a more human experience.
 This change in office design is a far cry from battery hen cubicles where employees sat at their allocated desk the entire day.
 The shift to this style of working is said to also be based on having a university campus look and feel which Millennials are accustomed to and now expect as they enter the workforce.

 Inc.com states ‘64 percent of Millennials care about company perks and benefits (compared to 54 percent of Generation X and 51 percent of Baby Boomers).
 And "perks and benefits" are the No. 2 thing behind "culture and values" that Millennials want to know about a company.’22